EdgeFirstAI/documentation/docs/studio/datasets/index.md

 - Groups allow images to be associated with a certain functionality such as training images, validation images, images with errors, etc.
 - One image can be associated with zero or only one group at a time.
 - Use the slider to adjust percentages for each group.
-- If *Only ungrouped images* is unchecked, all images will be shuffled and assigned new groups.
+- If *Only non-grouped images* is unchecked, all images will be shuffled and assigned new groups.

-The following image shows a dialog to split ungrouped images into 2 groups, *Training* and *Validation*
+The following image shows a dialog to split non-grouped images into 2 groups, *Training* and *Validation*

 <figure markdown="span">
 ![Assigning Groups](../../assets/datasets/assign-groups.png){ align=center }